Juvenile Justice Act – An Overview and New Challenges to it

 Because of the outrage caused by the people after the Delhi Gang rape case, where one of the accused tried as juvenile merely as age being the primary factor who was on the date of commission of offence was 17 years 6 months, was tried as juvenile and was given the maximum punishment of only 3 years despite the commission of such heinous crime.

-So the new Act enables the JJ Board to examine the child and to assess if crime was committed as child or adult and law permits juveniles between 16-18 years of age to be tried as adults for heinous offences and with psychologists and social experts will ensure rights of juvenile are protected if crime was committed as a “child”.
+So the new Act enables the JJ Board to examine the child and to assess if the crime was committed as a child or adult and the law permits juveniles between 16-18 years of age to be tried as adults for heinous offences and with psychologists and social experts will ensure rights of juvenile are protected if the crime was committed as a “child”.